sth/objectbuilder/README.md

 );
 ```

-So the `a` property of the first object got overwritten by the `a` property
+The result object contains the `a` property from the second parameter given to
-of the second object.
+`build()`.
+The `a` property for the first parameter got copied to the result

-`build()` always creates a new object and doesn't modify the input objects.
+but then was overwritten by the `a` property of the second parameter.

 ### Combining subobjects: `object(props, ...)`

 If a subobject shouldn't overwrite existing properties, but instead extend them,
 this can be declared with the `object()` function.
 It tells `build()` to
-combine the new properties with exisiting ones (if any):
+combine the new properties with existing ones (if any):

 ```javascript
 const r = B.build(